Filter Results (282)

 - Member directory: Compile an online or printable list of members for external use.

 - Event management: Schedule and manage the logistics of activities and events.

 Considerations when purchasing membership management software

-- Scalability and growth: Understand your membership organization's plans for growth when considering software.
-The software you choose should be able to grow with your organization and support increased membership numbers.
+- Scalability and growth: Understand your membership organisation's plans for growth when considering software.
+The software you choose should be able to grow with your organisation and support increased membership numbers.

 - Suitability and cost-effectiveness: There are many software options in the membership management market, and all of them have different pricing models and features offered.
 Choosing software that suits your budget and business requirements is important.
-Know your organization’s size, the complexity of your software needs, and your integration needs well in advance to help you make an informed decision.
-According to Capterra's research , users that switch software do so because their software costs too much or lacks the features they need.
-Finding software that fulfills your requirements in a cost-effective manner will prevent you from having to start your search over again.
+Know your organisation's size, the complexity of your software needs, and your integration needs well in advance to help you make an informed decision.
+According to Capterra research, users that switch software do so because their software costs too much or lacks the features they need.
+Finding software that fulfils your requirements in a cost-effective manner will prevent you from having to start your search over again.

 Relevant membership management software trends

 - Artificial intelligence is improving membership retention: Artificial intelligence (AI) can be used to identify patterns and trends that can help an organisation identify issues with customer retention.
 For instance, Silverbear collaborated with Microsoft to work on a framework that uses AI to facilitate membership renewal predictions and provide insights into membership retention trends.